kireikosasha/MFSN-1/README.md

 # MFSN (1)
-is example HTML game, based on GX8-2D Private Engine, running on JavaScript
+is example HTML game, based on GX8-2D Private Engine, based on Scratch and running on JavaScript

 **How to Play?**
 *ENABLE ENGLISH KEYBOARD TO PLAY!!*